Klečka killings

 The Klečka killings were the mass murder of 22 Kosovo Serb civilians, including children, allegedly by members of the Kosovo Liberation Army (KLA) over a period of several days in July 1998, during the Kosovo War.
 After the killings, it was alleged that members of the KLA attempted to dispose of the massacre-victims by incinerating their remains in a lime kiln.
 The Yugoslav Ministry of Foreign Affairs condemned the killings as a "Nazi-style crime."

 Klečka, a village located approximately 40 kilometers southwest of Pristina, was a significant logistics and training base for the Kosovo Liberation Army (KLA) in the summer of 1998.
 Serbian police took Klečka from the Kosovo Liberation Army on 27 August 1998 after heavy fighting.
 Afterwards, they quickly gave access to television crews and foreign correspondents, claiming that twenty-two Serb civilians had been killed in the village in the previous month.
 They alleged that after the killings occurred, members of the KLA attempted to dispose of the massacre-victims by incinerating their remains in a lime kiln.
+Yugoslav forces withdrew from Klečka due to a ceasefire agreement signed in October 1998.

 The Yugoslav Ministry of Foreign Affairs accused the international community of double standards over the clashes which were occurring in Kosovo, and condemned the killings in Klečka as a "Nazi-style crime."
 A representative of the Kosovo Liberation Army denied that the organization had anything to do with the killings, stating that "the KLA has not killed a single Serb civilian."

 Trials

-Luan and Bekim Mazreku are two cousins, Kosovo Albanians, who joined the Kosovo Liberation Army (KLA) in the Kosovo War (1998–99) and allegedly committed atrocities against the Serb minority.

-The two allegedly participated in the Klečka massacre.
-The KLA had kidnapped Serb civilians during their attack on Orahovac, some 43 taken from Orahovac, along with around 100 kidnapped from elsewhere, to Mališevo and then Klečka.
-There were some Serbian police officers among the kidnapped.
-Civilians were tortured and then executed, and their bodies incinerated in a lime kiln in order to dispose evidence.